Greek share slump weighs on European equities

 Tesco slashed its full-year outlook by almost a third in the latest downgrade, triggered by an accounting scandal and intense competition in its home market.
 The European retail index fell 2 percent.

 “This is clearly something that will weigh on their profits for the time being, but I do sense that a lot of the bad news is now baked in,” IG’s Kelly said.
-(Editing by Raissa Kasolowsky)
+(Editing by David Holmes)